-Giant Communications, Inc. ("Giant"), an affiliate of J.B.N.
-Telephone Company, Inc. provides traditional CLEC services in Holton and other areas of northeast Kansas, with approximately 550 residential, landline phone or VoIP subscribers, 1,000 CATV customers, and approximately 1,700 cable modem broadband subscribers.
-Giant also provides fixed wireless broadband to some 500 subscribers in these areas.
-Giant has developed a substantial cloud-based voice service offering to businesses in Kansas, hosted on our equipment, and leveraging our existing equipment and networks.
-It currently serves approximately 3,700 seats, the hosted equivalent of phone lines.
-Previously, most of these seats were served via re-sold internet services.
-In 2018, Giant began placing fiber optic cable in the metro Topeka area, over which it provides facilities-based broadband, cloud, and managed I.T. services.
-Currently, Giant serves nearly 1,400 seats in Wichita, 350 seats in Topeka, 1,100 seats in our CATV foot-print, and nearly 500 seats outside these areas.
-In 2019, Giant will continue to reduce its operating expenses in these markets by placing additional fiber in Topeka, and securing fiber access from other providers in this key market.
-We will upgrade the cloud software used to provide business voice services to expand the functionality of this service.
+Giant Communications, Inc., an affiliate of J.B.N.
+Telephone Company, has developed a substantial cloud-based voice service offering to businesses in Kansas, hosted on our equipment, and leveraging our existing equipment and networks.
+It currently serves approximately 3,600 seats (the cloud equivalent of phone lines), an 8% growth from last year.
+Originally, most of these seats were served via re-sold internet services, but in the metro Topeka area, most broadband, cloud, and managed I.T. services are provided over its own fiber.
+Currently, Giant serves nearly 600 business or school accounts in Wichita and Topeka, and our traditional CATV and ILEC footprints.
+Giant will continue to reduce its operating expenses in these markets by placing additional fiber in Topeka, where it makes financial sense.
+The recently added feature set of our hosted service should provide additional value to mid-sized businesses for the future.
+The recent move of the soft functions to a virtual machine environment will also save us several iterations of hardware upgrades.